 The ingredients in turkey Picadillo are very simple and straightforward.
 I highly recommend you follow the recipe as written the first time you make it, then tweak to your taste or to ingredients you have on hand.

-- Ground turkey: Ground chicken, pork, or a mix of any ground meat can also be used.
+- Ground turkey: Here we are using ground turkey to make our Picadillo.
+But ground chicken, ground pork, ground beef, or a mix of any ground meat, can also be used.

-- Sofrito: Though it sounds fancy, generally speaking, Sofrito is a simple sauté mixture of onions and garlic with other ingredients used to enhance flavour in many Latin American dishes.
-For this Picadillo, red (or yellow) onions, green pepper, and garlic make up the base of the sofrito.
-I know some people don’t love green peppers but I’ll make you a deal.
-You can add red bell peppers if you promise not to completely omit the green pepper.
-In my opinion, the green pepper gives Picadillo one of its most distinct flavours.
+- Sofrito:ย Though it sounds fancy, generally speaking, sofrito is a simple sautรฉ mixture of onions and garlic with other ingredients used to enhance flavor in many Latin American dishes.
+For this Picadillo, red (orย yellow) onions, green pepper, and garlic make up the base of the sofrito.
+I know some people don’t love green peppers but in my opinion, the green pepper gives picadillo one of its most distinct flavors.
+If you truly can’t tolerate green peppers, try and use a mix of green pepper and red bell pepper.

-- Tomato paste: For adding colour and depth of flavour.
+- Tomato paste: For adding color and depth of flavour.

 - Tomato sauce: Here you must use restraint.
 Picadillo is not supposed to be a tomato-heavy ragu.
 Just one cup of tomato sauce is plenty.
 You can also use crushed tomatoes or 2 small chopped fresh tomatoes.